Sharmin-07/essence-of-integration/README.md

 # essence-of-integration
-Understanding the working of integration through intuitive derivations and conceptual reconstructions.
+Understanding the working of integration through intuitive derivation and conceptual reconstruction.

 # About Me:-
 I'm Sharmin Nabab.